buildingSMART/IFC4.3.x-development/content/iso_changelog.md

 # Change log

 This document is the second edition of ISO 16739-1.
-The following sections describe how compatibility issues with previous release are handled in general.
-A full list of all changes against the previous list are shown in Chapter F.1.
+The following sections describe how compatibility issues with previous editions are handled in general.
+A full list of all changes against the previous edition are shown in Chapter F.1.

 ## Compatibility